dnoursi/best-nba-matchups/README.md

 python3 process.py
 ```

-You can then find your custom schedule written to `result.md`.
+You can then find your custom schedule written to `result.html`.

+To view this compiled, you can use [HTML Preview](http://htmlpreview.github.io/?https://github.com/dnoursi/best-nba-matchups/blob/master/results.html).

 ## Thanks